thingts/fs-path/README.md

 * Async filesystem operations (exists, isFile, isDirectory, stat, read, write, mkdir, readdir, glob, etc)
 * Temporary directory & file management

-Together these features give you a safer, more expressive way to work with paths, files, and directories in Node.js
+Together, these features give you a safer, more expressive way to work with paths, files, and directories in Node.js

+#### Notes:

+⚠️ Currently only POSIX-style paths are supported (e.g. `/foo/bar`).

+💡 For environments outside Node.js (like browser or Deno), [`@thingts/filepath`](https://www.npmjs.com/package/@thingts/filepath) provides path manipulation with no dependencies (and no file operations).

+🔧 This package supports most commonly used [`node:fs`](https://nodejs.org/api/fs.html) features & options.
+But not all; contributions to expand functionality are welcome.

 ## Overview

 The package provides a set of classes to represent and manipulate filesystem paths.
-All classes are immutable; any path or filename manipulation operation returns a new instance.
+All classes are immutable; any path manipulation operation returns a new instance.

-Most commonly, you'll likely use `FsPath`, but the full collection of classes is:
+Most commonly, you'll likely use `FsPath`, but the full set of exported classes is:

-* `FsPath` - Path object with filesystem operations (extends `AbsolutePath`)
+* `FsPath` - Absolute path, with path manipulation and filesystem operations (extends `@thingts/filepath`'s [AbsolutePath](https://thingts.github.io/filepath/classes/AbsolutePath.html))
-* `AbsolutePath` - Absolute path object with path manipulation (no fs ops)
-* `RelativePath` - Relative path object with path manipulation (no fs ops)
+* `FsRelativePath` - Relative path with path manipulation.
+(Re-export of [RelativePath](https://thingts.github.io/filepath/classes/RelativePath.html) from [`@thingts/filepath`](https://www.npmjs.com/package/@thingts/filepath) for convenience)
-* `Filename` - Immutable filename with file part manipulation (no fs ops)
+* `FsFilename` - Immutable filename with file part manipulation.
+(Re-export of [Filename](https://thingts.github.io/filepath/classes/Filename.html) from [`@thingts/filepath`](https://www.npmjs.com/package/@thingts/filepath) for convenience)
-* `FsDisposablePath` - Extends `FsPath` with automatic cleanup of temporary files and directories

 The classes work together to maintain type safety and ergonomics.
-For example, the `.relativeTo()` method of `FsPath` returns an `RelativePath` object, which would need to be joined to a base `FsPath` in order to perform filesystem operations.
+For example, the `.relativeTo()` method of `FsPath` returns an `FsRelativePath` object -- which would need to be joined to a base `FsPath` in order to perform filesystem operations.

-## Usage summary
+## Usage examples

 This is a quick overview of some common operations.
 For complete docs, see the [API Reference](https://thingts.github.io/fs-path).